Future26: Arla Foods launches new strategy in defining moment for dairy

 In the next five years, Arla will continue to take industry lead on data-driven sustainable dairy production throughout its value chain and raise its commitments to meet the 1.5-degree goal set by the Paris Agreement.

-Over the last decades, Arla’s farmer owners have steadily worked towards sustainable farming and today they are among the most climate efficient dairy farmers in the world producing milk with an average of 1.15 kg CO2e per kilo of milk.
+Over the last decades, Arla’s farmer owners have steadily worked towards sustainable farming and today they are producing milk with an average of 1.15 kg CO2e per kilo of milk.

 Arla’s farmer owners are committed to accelerate their reduction of greenhouse gas emissions towards the science-based 30% goal in 2030.
 Across its operations, Arla has raised its target to a 63% reduction of greenhouse gas emissions by 2030 which it will deliver by accelerating its conversion to green electricity, fossil-free fleets, making all packaging recyclable and having zero virgin plastics in branded packaging by 2030.